Dear reader of ADxS.org, please excuse the disruption.

 • cognitive tasks that require concentration of attention

-In a visual-motor task with reward and punishment, noradrenergic phasic signals in monkeys followed salient stimuli but not distractions.
-In experiments with poor performance, the noradrenergic phasic response was reduced or non-existent.
-Phasic noradrenaline may serve to optimize behavioral responses and vigilance to subsequent sensory stimuli.57
+In a visual-motor task with reward and punishment, noradrenergic phasic signals followed salient stimuli but not distractions in monkeys.
+In experiments with poor performance, the noradrenergic phasic response was diminished or nonexistent.
+Phasic noradrenaline may serve to optimize behavioral responses and vigilance to subsequent sensory stimuli.59

-When not actively performing tasks, the locus coeruleus returns to a tonic (constant, consistently low) firing rate.57
+When not actively performing tasks, the locus coeruleus returns to a tonic (constant, consistently low) firing rate.59

 5.3.
 Tonic and phasic noradrenaline in ADHD and ASD